Internet of Things: A continuum of change with opportunities galore

 Hopefully you will find these shared insights useful, and you can continue these discussions in your own implementations.
 In addition, be sure to check out the IBM Watson Data Platform, which can be an enabler for developing cognitive Internet of Things applications.

-Editor’s note: This article by Krish Krishnan, president and CEO at Sixth Sense Advisors, Inc., is offered for publication in association with the Big Data Conference, 13–15 March 2017, in Washington, DC at the Crystal City Hilton.
-The event is sponsored by Data Management Forum.
-Additional information is available in the Big Data Conference flyer or this summary flyer.
+Editor’s note: This article is offered for publication in association with the Big Data Seminar 2017, 16–17 November 2017, in New York City, at the Hotel Pennsylvania, and sponsored by Data Management Forum.
+Additional information is available in the Big Data Seminar flyer.